sigurdsvela/wp-require/README.md

 0. Fork the project
 1. Create a feature branch for your new feture.
-2. When your done, merge it into the develop branch **WITHOUT --no-ff**
+2. When your done, merge it into the develop branch **with --no-ff**
 3. Send a pull request.